DoctorLogicProduct/dltest/landing-pages/new-dental-patients-through-doctorlogic.md

   headline: Beautiful Websites Designed To Grow Your Practice
   text: 'Receive more traffic to your website and appear higher in search engine results
     with a custom branded website built to perform. '
-  img: "/uploads/email-blast-designs.jpg"
+  img: ''
   class: ''
   btn:
   - btn-link: https://doctorlogic.com/medical-website-design
     btn-label: Discover Our Work
-  alt: Dental Website Images
+  alt: Medical Website Images
   wistia-link: []
 - template: feature
   component: feature-1